 Date of birth: 1918

-Samuel was born in the fourth quarter of 1918 and his birth was registered at Pontefract.
-He was the son of Robert Henry Neilson and Ada (nee Thorpe) who had married in the third quarter of 1908 and their marriage was registered at Pontefract.
+Ronald Hoaksey was born in the second quarter of 1918 and his birth was registered at Pontefract.
+(The GRO index has his birth recorded as Noaksey).
+He was the son of John Hoaksey and Eliza (nee Johnson) who had married in the second quarter of 1902 and this was registered at Pontefract.